-Rifleman John Harriman Mewburn served with the volunteer company (No. 9) of University of Toronto students that served with The Queen’s Own Rifles.
+Rifleman John Harriman Mewburn served with the volunteer company (No. 9) of University of Toronto students that was part of The Queen’s Own Rifles.
 He had just completed his third year of studies.
-Mewburn was the only son of Harrison Chilton Mewburn from Stamford, near Niagara Falls. his father had scraped together nearly $400 ($10, 680 in 2005 dollars) to put him through a year of school, but his grades were so good that he was expected to win the annual University College Scholarship.
+Mewburn was born c 1845, the only son of Emily Sutton and Harrison Chilton Mewburn from Stamford, near Niagara Falls.
+His father had scraped together nearly $400 ($10, 680 in 2005 dollars) to put him through a year of school, but his grades were so good that he was expected to win the annual University College Scholarship.

 On June 1st, he was called out from his final exams to go to Ridgeway to defend Canada against the Fenian invaders.
 He sustained a head wound.
 He was left on the field and he died in Fenian custody.
 The Fenians behaved relatively gallantly everywhere, but in this one case, they treated him rather roughly.
 He was tied and thrown onto a floor of a cabin where he would eventually die.

 A fellow student and soldier, Adam Wright, recalled that Mewburn had a beautiful singing voice and that one of his favourite songs was Dulce et Decorum est pro patria mori (“It is sweet and fitting to die for one’s country”.)